 In the case where the fireplace is installed directly on the floor the joint between the hearth extension and the fireplace (E) must also be protected by a non-combustible material.
-For example, a sheet metal (not included).
+For example, a piece of sheet metal (not included).
+See Figure 17 : Installation Directly on the floor.